scleradb/scleradb.github.io/docsrc/sdk/sdkextdataaccess.md

 Alternatively, for a managed deployment, follow the following steps:

 - First, publish the implementation as a package, locally or in a public artifact repository.
-In sbt, you can publish locally by running `sbt publish-local`.
+In sbt, you can publish locally by running [`sbt publishLocal`](https://www.scala-sbt.org/1.x/docs/Publishing.html).
 - Use [`scleradmin`](../setup/install.md#plugin-management) to install the component and its dependencies:

         > scleradmin --add <plugin> --root <sclera-root>